traffic_ctl¶

 -

-¶ Display all the known information about a metric record.
+- Display all the known information about a metric record. - Error output available if - --format prettyis specified.

 traffic_ctl server¶